bcgov/common-web-utils/docs/ImplicitAuthManger.md

 This is an implementation of the Open Id Connect Implicit Authorization.
 It follow's best practices as defined by the the [Open Id Connect Specs](https://openid.net/developers/specs/)

+## Prerequisites
+- some knowledge of SSO (specifically open id)
+- access to your SSO provider so you can grab SSO details such as the realm and client id.

 ## Installation

 ```npm install --save @bcgov/common-web-utils```

 ## Usage